OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 5. Try decaffeinated alternatives: Caffeine stimulates the production of stomach acid and may aggravate acid-related conditions.
 If you find that regular coffee triggers symptoms despite PPI use, consider switching to decaffeinated alternatives.
 Decaffeinated coffee can provide a similar taste experience without the potential negative effects of caffeine.

 6. Consider alternative brewing methods: Some brewing methods, such as espresso or French press, often yield higher levels of acidity compared to other methods like cold brew or drip coffee.
+Experimenting with different brewing techniques may help you find a method that produces coffee with lower acidity levels, reducing the likelihood of triggering symptoms.

 7. Maintain a balanced lifestyle: While PPIs can help manage symptoms related to excessive stomach acid, it is important to adopt a holistic approach to managing your condition.
 This includes maintaining a healthy diet, managing stress levels, regular exercise, and getting enough sleep—all factors that can influence your overall digestive health.